cilium/cilium/Documentation/cmdref/cilium-operator.md

       --leader-election-lease-duration duration   Duration that non-leader operator candidates will wait before forcing to acquire leadership (default 15s)
       --leader-election-renew-deadline duration   Duration that current acting master will retry refreshing leadership in before giving up the lock (default 10s)
       --leader-election-retry-period duration     Duration that LeaderElector clients should wait between retries of the actions (default 2s)
-      --metrics-address string                    Address to serve Prometheus metrics (default ":6942") --nodes-gc-interval duration                GC interval for nodes store in the kvstore (default 2m0s) --synchronize-k8s-nodes                     Synchronize Kubernetes nodes to kvstore and perform CNP GC (default true)
+      --log-driver strings                        Logging endpoints to use for example syslog --metrics-address string                    Address to serve Prometheus metrics (default ":6942") --nodes-gc-interval duration                GC interval for nodes store in the kvstore (default 2m0s) --synchronize-k8s-nodes                     Synchronize Kubernetes nodes to kvstore and perform CNP GC (default true)